Anora: Production

 The director, Sean Baker, said Anora was inspired by a story from a friend about a Russian-American newlywed kidnapped for collateral.
 He was also inspired by his work in 2000 and 2001, when he edited wedding videos, including ones of Russian-Americans in New York.
 Baker said his intentions were towards "telling human stories, by telling stories that are hopefully universal [...]
 It's helping remove the stigma that's been applied to [sex work], that's always been applied to this livelihood."
 Baker hired Andrea Werhun, a Canadian writer and actress known for her 2018 memoir Modern Whore about her prior time as a sex worker, as a creative consultant.

 Baker cast Mikey Madison after seeing her in Once Upon a Time in Hollywood (2019) and Scream (2022).
 He hired Madison without an audition.
 Madison learned Russian, visited strip clubs, and studied the Brooklyn accent to prepare.
 Although some media outlets incorrectly reported that Anora Mikheeva was Uzbek-American, Baker said that Anora "is of Russian ethnicity" and "from one of the post-Soviet countries".

 Principal photography took place starting in February 2023 in Brooklyn, including the neighborhoods of Brighton Beach, Coney Island, and Sheepshead Bay.
+Scenes set at Headquarters, Ani's workplace, were shot at both Rosewood Theater and HQ KONY, a pair of connected gentlemen's clubs located near Hudson Yards in Manhattan.
 Anora was filmed over 37 days, with the 25-minute home invasion scene taking 10 days.
 It was shot on Kodak 35 mm film framed in 4-perf widescreen anamorphic using an Arricam LT, with color correction completed via DaVinci Resolve at FotoKem.
+The "abduction" scene in the penthouse was filmed over five days with wide shots done first and close-ups done sometimes into the night; Gaffer Chris Hill explained that to match the daytime lighting of the wide shots, he used an 18K that they'd bounce in, a Prolycht 675, and a Celeb 850 with a snap grid and couch stuffing attached to the grid.
 Vintage LOMO prime and zoom lenses were mainly used for filming, while Atlas Orion lenses were used for low-light scenes.
 Scenes were also shot at the Palms Casino Resort and on Fremont Street in Las Vegas.
 The film's cinematography was inspired by 1970s crime dramas set in New York, including The French Connection and The Taking of Pelham One Two Three.
 Alex Coco, one of the producers, worked as a disc jockey for the music in the scenes in the club.
 Baker is credited with the casting, with the cast including more than 30 different speaking parts.